 On Sunday 12th August I photographed my last wedding.
 Not of the season, but forever.

-When I tell people this they seem surprised.
-“But you love photography and you’re good at taking photos!”.
+When I tell people I’ve quit wedding photography they seem surprised.
+“But you love photography and you’re good at taking photos!”
 I still love photography.
 That hasn’t changed because I don’t want to do wedding photography any longer.

 There were a few factors that influenced my decision to stop photographing weddings.
 Some positive, some negative.